antondudakov/meeting-notes-script/README.md

 - `llm_provider` – `openai` or `gemini` for summarization.
 - `openai_model` – OpenAI chat model to use (default `gpt-3.5-turbo`).
 - `gemini_model` – Gemini model name (default `gemini-pro`).
 - `output_dir` – root directory where meeting folders are created.
-Each run creates `meeting_YYYYMMDD_HHMMSS` containing the recording, transcripts, and notes.
+Provide a name with `--name` or a timestamped `meeting_YYYYMMDD_HHMMSS` folder is used.

 Example output structure:

 ```
 output_dir/
-└─ meeting_20250703_104658/
+└─ Weekly_Sync/
    ├─ recording_20250703_104658.wav
    ├─ transcript_20250703_104658.txt
    ├─ transcript_20250703_104658.md
    └─ notes_20250703_104658.md
 ```

+The notes file starts with links to the transcript and audio so you can easily navigate between them in Obsidian.

 ## Capturing Browser and Microphone Audio with BlackHole